Josh6463/Data-Analysis-Capstone-Project-Amazon-Case-Study-/README.md

 ####  What is the total number of reviews per category?
 ![Question 3 (chart)](https://github.com/user-attachments/assets/520b9cba-4495-4501-91f0-1951fc3fc932)
-- The above chart provide the Total Number of Review Per Category with Electronic to be Highest Number of review while Car and Motorbike having the Lowest Number of review and reasoned for this answer can deduced from the Number of Product Listed Under each Category.
+- The above chart provide the Total Number of Review Per Category with Electronic to be Highest Number of review while Car and Motorbike having the Lowest Number of review and reasoned for this answer can be deduced from the Number of Product Listed Under each Category.

   #### Which products have the highest average ratings?
 (Question 4)
   The products with the Highest Average Rating (426973) are